Cheiridopsis brownii Schick & Tisch.

 Cheiridopsis graessneri, Cheiridopsis hallii, Cheiridopsis insignis, Cheiridopsis pachyphylla, Cheiridopsis schlechteri, Cheiridopsis staminodifera, Cheiridopsis turgida

-Cheiridopsis brownii is a small, cushion forming and low growing, leaf succulent, that forms clumps up to 4 inches (10 cm) in diameter.
-The stem is very short with only 2 or 4 leaves.
-The leaves are bluish-grey-green, up to 2 inches (5 cm) long with darker green dots, united to form a conical body.
-The flowers are yellow, up to 2.4 inches (6 cm) in diameter and appear in fall.
+Cheiridopsis brownii is a small succulent that forms clumps up to 4 inches (10 cm) in diameter.
+The stems are very short and with only 2 or 4 leaves.
+The leaves are bluish-grey-green with darker green dots, up to 2 inches (5 cm) long, and united to form a conical body.
+Flowers are yellow, up to 2.4 inches (6 cm) in diameter, and appear in fall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' own adaptability and follow their growth habits in your particular conditions.